 - Trying new things may feel uncomfortable or shaky at first.
 But the more you do it, the more at home you’ll feel in the situation.

-I really appreciate the perspective you’ve provided on a way you can use your talents to make some extra cash on the side.
+I appreciate your perspective on using your talents to make some extra cash on the side.

 I also love the correlation between identifying something you love (i.e. dancing), with ways to stay healthy and spread the knowledge to others.